grpc/grpc-go/security/advancedtls/testdata/README.md

 4. Use `ca_key.pem` and `ca_cert.pem` to sign `csr.pem`, and get a certificate, `subject_cert.pem`, for the subject:

-   This step requires some additional files and please check out [this answer from StackOverflow](https://stackoverflow.com/a/21340898) for more.
+   This step requires some additional configuration steps and please check out [this answer from StackOverflow](https://stackoverflow.com/a/21340898) for more.

    ```
    $ openssl ca -config openssl-ca.cnf -policy signing_policy -extensions signing_req -out subject_cert.pem -in csr.pem -keyfile ca_key.pem -cert ca_cert.pem
    ```
+   Please see an example configuration template at `openssl-ca.cnf`.
 5. Verify the `subject_cert.pem` is trusted by `ca_cert.pem`: